 By Sharing Information

-This year, Women’s Equal Pay Day was March 23rd, 2021.
+This year, Women’s Equal Pay Day is March 15, 2022.
 This date ignores that Equal Pay Day comes much later in the year for women of color.

 By Contacting Your Representative